Skip to content

-If you’re planning to go solar, one of the most significant financial incentives you should be aware of is the 30% residential clean energy credit, commonly referred to as the solar tax credit.
-This tax credit can significantly reduce the cost of installing solar panels, offering homeowners a 30% credit on the total cost of the system.
+If you installed solar before January 1, 2026, one of the most significant financial incentives available to you is the 30% residential clean energy credit, commonly referred to as the solar tax credit.
+This tax credit significantly reduces the cost of installing solar panels, offering homeowners a 30% credit on the total cost of the system.
 For commercial solar, the tax credit is known as the ITC (Investment Tax Credit) and is claimed differently.

 Please note, this article is for informational purposes only.
 We are not tax professionals, and no part of this should be considered legal or tax advice.
 Be sure to consult with a tax professional to make sure you can claim the credit for yourself.